Relationships are Complex

 It is all in your Head

-4. You have been after her to go for counselling.
+4. You have been after her to go for counseling.
 She keeps telling you it is all in your head.
 You still go but no matter what you try nothing seems to improve.
-The stronger you get the more you realize that you can’t not live with this stress much longer.
+The stronger you get the more you realize that you can’t live with this stress much longer.

 Your Friends are Worried